Emapic/emapic/README_en.md

 ### Configuration

 There is no need to change the default configuration in order to launch the application in localhost, enter with user "emapic" and test the survey engine, but you'll have to if you want to set it in a production server or test functionalities which require external services (SMTP & OAuth).
+We do have to check the application will have the right permissions for modifying the folder where it'll store the files uploaded to it (parameter _uploadedFilesFolder_ inside _server_).
 File _config.json_ contains most of the configuration parameters for the application:

 #### Emapic's configuration parameters (_app_)